Getting Started

 Firmware Upload Tool

-Linux, Mac, and Windows using the command line tool esptool
+Linux, macOS, and Windows with esptool

 Install the required tool: